GoogleChromeLabs/cros-sample-telemetry-extension/README.md

 2. ```npm ci```
 3. ```npm run build```

-At this point, you should be able to see a folder with all the resources in `diagnostics-app/dist/diagnostics-app`.
+At this point, you should be able to see a folder with all the resources in `diagnostics-app/dist/diagnostics-app` directory.
 You can now open a server to serve these resources to the client.

 To develop against a real extension, you should make sure the URL is allowlisted and the url-scheme is secure (HTTPS).